ramkirant/open-telemetry/README.md

 ### Exporter

 Exporter takes the processed data from processors and export it to a backend of your choice.
 This could be a database, a monitoring service, or any other system where you want to store and analyze your telemetry data.
 Exporters are designed to be flexible and extensible, allowing us to integrate OpenTelemetry with various banckends and analysis tools.

+## Benefits of OpenTelemetry

+1. Vendor Neutrality

+   With OpenTelemetry, we are not constrained to a single vendor's solution.
+Instead, we can send the telemetry data to any backend of our choice.
+This gives us freedom to switch between vendors as needs change, without needing to alter our instrumentation code.

+2. Data Flexibility

+   OpenTelemetry does not restrict us to a predefined set of metrics.
+We can capture and analyze any type of data that we deem useful for our operations.
+This gives us complete flexibility to monitor our systems.

+3. Easy setup

+5. Custom metrics and traces